-- 4.36.
-We were the only fast-tracked DNO in RIIO-ED1, highlighting our proven record of efficient and effective delivery. - 4.37.
+- 4.43.
+We were the only fast tracked DNO in RIIO-ED1, highlighting our long proven record of efficient and effective delivery. - 4.44.
 Our approach demonstrates our commitment to providing a value for money service without compromising the high standards which our customers have come to expect.
-We believe efficiency is about more than the cost of delivery and will continue to emphasise the importance of customer benefits in our decision-making processes.
-Stakeholder engagement is extremely important to us and will continue to be, as we work together with stakeholders to co-create the RIIO-ED2 plan for WPD. - 4.38.
-We continue to lock in the efficiency improvements introduced through RIIO-ED1 and to benefit from them in the last part of the current price control period. - 4.39.
+We believe efficiency is about more than the cost of delivery and will continue to emphasise the importance of customer benefits in our decision making processes.
+Stakeholder engagement is extremely important to us and will continue to be, as we work together with stakeholders towards delivering our RIIO-ED2 plan. - 4.45.
+We continue to lock in the efficiency improvements introduced through RIIO-ED1 and to benefit from them into the future. - 4.46.
 We will always flex the plan where necessary, investing where there is greatest value.
-We emphasise that delaying expenditure and not completing work does not equate to real 'efficiency' or real 'outperformance'. - 4.40.
-Through this approach, we are the market leader in DSO and flexibility and will strive to continue this into RIIO-ED2.
+We emphasise that delaying expenditure and not completing work does not equate to real 'efficiency' or real 'outperformance'. - 4.47.
+Through this approach, we are the market leader in DSO and flexibility and will strive to continue to be a top performing and innovative network operator in RIIO-ED2.